-Describe a middle-class plan to ensure that all consumers have access to affordable high-speed internet.
-Idaho must submit a plan to ensure that high-quality broadband services are available to all middle-class families in the BEAD-funded network's service area at reasonable prices.
-Eligible Entities will be required to ensure that services offered over Funded Networks allow subscribers in the service area to utilize the ACP.
+Describe a middle-class affordability plan that details how high-quality broadband services will be made available to all middle-class families in the BEAD-funded network's service area at reasonable prices.
+This response must clearly provide a reasonable explanation of how high-quality broadband services will be made available to all middle-class families in the BEAD-funded network's service area at reasonable prices.